-A version of this review will also be published in Business Economics, a publication of the National Association for Business Economics.
+A version of this review will also be published by NABE Journal is Business Economics.

 Trust has long been the cornerstone of finance.
 Depositors trust banks to have their money, policyholders trust insurers to pay claims, lenders trust borrowers to pay them back, and traders trust counterparties to make good on deals.
 Historically, this trust was best achieved through intermediary financial institutions operating under substantial government regulation.
 New technologies such as blockchain and cryptocurrencies have given rise to an alternative model that promises trust through the substitution of algorithms and protocols for financial institutions and governments.
 Is this new system of decentralized finance, known as DeFi, the future of finance?

 The book focuses on applications of DeFi, almost exclusively through one of the largest cryptocurrencies, the Ethereum chain.
 The book somewhat dismisses the more famous Bitcoin blockchain, arguing that Bitcoin functions “almost exclusively as a payment network.”
 Realization of the full potential of DeFi requires a “smart contract platform” of which Ethereum “is the primary example.”
-This argument builds on Buterin (2014), and the book’s main sections are devoted to explaining how various smart contracts work on Ethereum, ranging from basic ownership tokenization, savings and borrowing, and derivates and synthetics.
+This argument builds on Buterin’s 2014 Ethereum white paper,1 and the book’s main sections are devoted to explaining how various smart contracts work on Ethereum, ranging from basic ownership tokenization, savings and borrowing, and derivates and synthetics.

 Appreciating the ability of DeFi to replicate existing financial contracts is useful.
 The book argues that DeFi versions are improvements over the status quo, reducing or eliminating various types of risk, including counterparty, collateral, and execution.
 Among the authors’ stronger examples of ways in which DeFi can unlock new opportunities are those of tokenization of ownership and creating liquidity for illiquid assets.